matthew-andrews/mattandre.ws/source/_posts/javascript-wormholes-playing-channel-messaging.md

 > …independent pieces of code (e.g. running in different browsing contexts) to communicate directly
 > http://www.w3.org/TR/webmessaging/#channel-messaging

-As far as I can see, they're basically Javascript wormholes between different tabs and windows.
+As far as I can see, they're basically JavaScript wormholes between different tabs and windows.

 # How do they work?